Yangr116/yangr116.github.io/_pages/about.md

 ## Others

-Now, I am puesuing a Ph.D. position, please feel free to contact me if you are interested.
+Now, I am pursuing a Ph.D. position, please feel free to contact me if you are interested.